Approach to Teaching Reading

 In Year 1 and Year 2, as well as continuing the highly-structured programme of teaching phonics, there is also an increasing focus on comprehension.
 We use reading books from the Read Write Inc. programme which includes carefully-levelled book-bag books to ensure rapid progression in line with their phonic understanding.
 All children have an opportunity to read with learning partners and their reading teacher regularly.
 Once children have completed the Read Write Inc. programme, Guided Reading takes place daily.
 During this time, we develop the children’s fluency, accuracy and comprehension skills.
 A wealth of high-quality texts, across a range of genres, are used to promote this.

 We encourage all parents to read with their children regularly at home.
-These home reading books are linked to their stage in reading and are reviewed regularly by the class teacher and children are moved on when they are ready.
+These home reading books are linked to their stage in reading and are reviewed regularly by the class teacher.

 Daily story sessions happen in every class using a well-crafted reading spine which broadens children’s cultural horizons.

 Our Woodland Library is an inviting space with a vast collection of fiction and non-fiction texts appropriate to all ages.
 Timetabled sessions allow all children to select books which can be enjoyed and shared in school.
-Y6 Librarians support children in making appropriate choices and take responsibility for promoting a love of reading throughout the school.
+Year 5 and 6 Librarians support children in making appropriate choices and take responsibility for promoting a love of reading throughout the school.